 Although all natural languages have a full-fledged grammar, those listed above are considered easy for being non-tonal, using the Latin script, having no hard-to-pronounce phonemes, and their grammar has relatively few exceptions.
 European languages, especially the major ones (English, French, Spanish, and German) also have more resources available for learning, such as on-line, printed, and recorded courses, dictionaries, grammar books, and trained teachers.

 Learning languages similar to one’s native tongue is easier than learning a language of a different language family.
 Portuguese-speaking Brazilians and Spanish-speaking Spaniards or Latin Americans understand each other almost without any study of each other’s languages.
-They also consider French an easy language to learn, but German a difficult one.
-Speakers of Dutch and Scandinavian languages--Swedish, Danish, Norwegian, and Icelandic--hold the opposite view of those languages.
+The same is true for Swedes, Danes, and Norwegians.
+Spanish and Portuguese speakers also consider French and Italian easy languages to learn, but German and Dutch difficult.
+Speakers of Dutch and Scandinavian languages--Swedish, Danish, Norwegian, and Icelandic--hold the opposite views of those languages.
 Learning multiple similar languages, such as Swedish, Danish, and Norwegian, does not require the same effort, and for any non-native adult is not an accomplishment comparable to learning Chinese, Tupi-Guarani, and Inuit.
 Similarities in vocabulary, grammar, and phonetics among the languages to be learned and to the learner’s native tongue are important factors in evaluating the difficulty in learning and even the degree to which an individual can expect to learn a foreign language.

 For all these reasons, the statement “Mr. X speaks y languages” does not make much sense and does not tell us much about Mr. X’s accomplishment unless we define how objectively difficult those languages are, how close they are to the Mr. X’s native tongue and to each other, for what purpose and to what level of proficiency those languages have been learned.